 Nationwide BS —1234/123456789

 If your roll number is not accepted on the Santander cash ISA transfer form, please remove any special characters (e.g. – or / ).
-These will not be accepted on the form and your transfer will not be processed.
+You’ll then be able to submit the form, and we’ll start working on your transfer.

 For example, if your roll number looks like this: 12345A-12345, remove the ‘-’, so it reads 12345A12345.